 Now, modern, guru-type figures like the Iceman, Wim Hof are vocal proponents of cold-water immersion in conjunction with mindfulness and breathing techniques to regulate the nervous system.

-But does it work?
+But does cold water help anxiety?
 And if so, how does it work?

 There are several compelling theories that might convince you to take the plunge.

 The Vagus Nerve

-It’s long been implicated in mental health and stress-related conditions.
+The Vagus Nerve has long been implicated in mental health and stress-related conditions.
 This nerve connects the brain with all of our organs and turns off the sympathetic state or ‘fight-or-flight’ response we often have to our environment that brings about feelings of anxiety.

-We know cold water immersion increases production of mood-elevating hormones and neurotransmitters (beta-endorphins, noradrenaline and dopamine) that can improve symptoms of depression and anxiety by changing the chemistry in our body and brain.
-The rush we feel upon jumping in cold water is partly due to these chemicals communicating the experience to our brain.
+We know cold water immersion increases the production of mood-elevating hormones and neurotransmitters (beta-endorphins, noradrenaline and dopamine) that can improve symptoms of depression and anxiety by changing the chemistry in our body and brain.

-As we learn more about mental health, the model is shifting from simply a chemically imbalanced, brain-centric model to include other factors including systemic inflammation.
-Researchers are considering that cold-water immersion may act like a systemic ice pack, helping to reduce inflammatory markers that may contribute to depression and anxiety.
+As we learn more about mental health, the model is shifting from simply a chemically imbalanced, brain-centric model to include other factors, including systemic inflammation.
+Researchers are considering that cold-water immersion may act like a systemic ice pack, helping to reduce inflammatory markers that may contribute to anxiety and depression

-We also have an extremely high concentration of cold receptors on the surface of our skin.
-When these nerve endings are simultaneously activated, the brain receives a huge influx of sensory information thought to have an antidepressant effect.
+The human body has extremely high concentration of cold receptors on the surface of our skin.
+When these nerve endings are simultaneously activated, the brain receives a huge influx of sensory information that can have an antidepressant effect.
 Try to think about something other than the cold when you’re dipping into a glacial lake!

 It’s possible this flood of sensory information from the skin to the brain acts as a pause button on the neurological processes that are part of depression and anxiety.
-When we’re immersed in cold water we may be interrupting certain neurological cycles that contribute to anxiety.
+When we’re immersed in cold water, we may be interrupting certain neurological cycles that contribute to anxiety.
 This is a form of mindfulness — grounding you to the present moment.

 Plunging into the cold acts as a short-lived physiological stressor.
 It temporarily puts our system into sympathetic, survival mode.
-Now, while we don’t want to spend our entire lives in a stressed-out, sympathetic mode, brief and repeated exposure to physical stress may actually improve our overall stress response in a process called cross-adaptation.
+While we don’t want to spend our entire lives in a stressed-out sympathetic mode, brief and repeated exposure to physical stress may actually improve our overall stress response in a process called cross-adaptation.

 Cold water immersion stimulates the body’s adaptive stress response, which can improve its ability to handle stress in the long-run.
-Some researchers propose in practicing cold-water immersion regularly, individuals are developing a physical resilience to the stimulant of cold.
+Some researchers propose that by practicing cold-water immersion regularly, individuals are developing a physical resilience to the stimulant of cold.
 Regular exposure to cold water can help build resilience and strengthen the body’s stress-coping mechanisms.
-By habituating to the cold, they are developing an adaptive response to one stress, which may translate into other, unrelated stress triggers.
+By habituating to the cold, you are developing an adaptive response to one form of stress, which may translate into other unrelated stress triggers.
 In other words, you are training your body to adapt and become more resilient to general stressors.